New member entity joins Council

 In 2018, Alyeska began work with their new spill prevention and response contractor, Edison Chouest Offshore.
 These services include operation of escort tugs, oil recovery storage barges, and associated personnel.
 These resources are key oil spill prevention and response assets for Prince William Sound.

-To fulfill their contract, Edison Chouest built new purpose-built tugs, such as the Elrington above; and spill response barges, such as the OSRB-5 (see page 5).
+To fulfill their contract, Edison Chouest built new purpose-built tugs, such as the Elrington above; and spill response barges, such as the new OSRB-5.
 These vessels represented a significant improvement for the oil spill prevention and response system.
 In some cases, new general-purpose tugs replaced conventional tugs that were over 40 years old.
 Photo by Jeremy Robida.

 While prevention measures are the best way to avoid damage from oil spills, even the best system cannot remove all risks.
 Alyeska’s SERVS has implemented many improvements since 1989, creating the world-class oil spill prevention and response system in place today.